martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 would derive the application service type `sip` from the scheme and parse the domain name `example.net` from the host component.

-Each reference identifier in the list MUST be based on the source domain and MUST NOT be based on a derived domain such as a domain name discovered through DNS resolution of the source domain.
+Each reference identifier in the list MUST be based on the input material and MUST NOT be based on a derived domain such as a domain name discovered through DNS resolution of those inputs.
 This rule is important because only a match between the user inputs and a presented identifier enables the client to be sure that the certificate can legitimately be used to secure the client's communication with the server.
 This removes DNS and DNS resolution from the attack surface.

-Using the combination of FQDN(s) and application service type, the client MUST construct its list of reference identifiers in accordance with the following rules:
+Using the combination of FQDN(s), IP address(es), and application service type, the client MUST construct its list of reference identifiers in accordance with the following rules:

-* The list SHOULD include a DNS-ID.
+* If a server for the application service type is typically associated with a URI for security purposes (i.e., a formal protocol document specifies the use of URIs in server certificates), then the reference identifier SHOULD be a URI-ID.

+* If a server for the application service type is typically discovered by means of DNS SRV records, then the reference identifier SHOULD be an SRV-ID.

+* If the reference identifier is an IP address, the reference identifier is an IP-ID.

+* In the absence of more specific identifiers, the reference identifier is a DNS-ID.
   A reference identifier of type DNS-ID can be directly constructed from a FQDN that is (a) contained in or securely derived from the inputs, or (b) explicitly associated with the source domain by means of user configuration.

-* If a server for the application service type is typically discovered by means of DNS SRV records, then the list SHOULD include an SRV-ID.

-* If a server for the application service type is typically associated with a URI for security purposes (i.e., a formal protocol document specifies the use of URIs in server certificates), then the list SHOULD include a URI-ID.

 Which identifier types a client includes in its list of reference identifiers, and their priority, is a matter of local policy.
 For example, a